-Homology Medicines’ genetic medicines platform has the potential to treat and cure a wide range of genetic diseases through gene editing or gene therapy.
+Our genetic medicines platform has the potential to treat and cure a wide range of rare diseases through gene therapy, gene editing or our GTx-mAb platform.

 We are initially working to cure monogenic diseases, or diseases that are caused by a defect in a single gene.
 We are prioritizing diseases with significant unmet medical need and validated regulatory pathways to bring new treatments forward as rapidly as possible.

-For each target, we are deploying either a gene therapy or gene editing approach based on disease biology.
-In both approaches, we are using our proprietary human hematopoietic stem cell-derived adeno-associated virus vectors (AAVHSCs) to deliver the treatment to patients.
+For each target, we are deploying a gene therapy, gene editing or GTx-mAb approach based on disease biology.
+In these approaches, we are using our proprietary human hematopoietic stem cell-derived adeno-associated virus vectors (AAVHSCs) to deliver the treatment to patients.

 Gene editing involves the insertion of a corrected gene directly into the genome.
 With gene editing, a person’s DNA is permanently corrected.
 This approach can potentially be curative including in rapidly dividing cells (e.g., hematopoietic CD34+ cells and pediatric liver cells).